100% Confidential, Free, And No-Obligation Quote

 (6.3) An offence under this section committed more than five years after a previous conviction for an offence under this section is not a subsequent offence for the purposes of subsection (6.1) or (6.2).
 2017, c.
 26, Sched.
 4, s.
 16. This can most easily be summarized as follows:

 Novice Drivers and Handheld Communication Devices

-Novice drivers are Ontario drivers in the early stages of graduated licensing (i.e..
-G1, G2, M1, M).
-These licenses permit fewer demerit points to be accumulated and are subject to multiple conditions and restrictions.
+Novice drivers are drivers early stages of graduated licensing (i.e. G1, G2, M1, M).
+These licenses allow fewer demerit points to be accumulated and are subject to multiple conditions and restrictions.
 One such condition is that a novice driver who is convicted of Driving with a Handheld Communication Device will trigger the MTO’s ‘escalated sanctions penalty.’
 These additional penalties are as follows:

 - 30-day license suspension for the first occurrence